2B (Nier: Automata): Reception

 Jack Yarwood of Paste magazine called 2B one of 2017's best new characters, citing her character development and "endearing" relationship with 9S.
 Anthony John Agnello of The A.V.
 Club stated that her "Hamlet-sourced name" was indicative of Nier: Automata's "obsession with classic existentialist philosophy", noting that she was disturbed by her partner's repeated deaths and memory wipes.
 Kyle Campbell of RPG Site said that, while 2B first came across as stereotypical and hardened, her true personality was caring and loving.
 Calling her situation hopeless and tragic, he noted that the need for her to constantly kill 9S prompted her callous "act".
 He drew a contrast between 2B's "bottled-up" sadness and 9S's reaction at 2B's death, in which he "lets his emotions boil over" while fighting impostors of 2B.
+2B's morals in her mission to face threats to mankind where compared to several other famous character like X from Mega Man X who is constantly hunting down enemies despite his doubts as well as Raiden from Metal Gear who often questions the nature of his missions and the cast from Blade Runner.

 Celia Lewis of The Escapist noted that the blindfold worn by 2B was a "deviant design choice" that indicated her "inability to see the greater picture", its black color scheme showing how she was limited to a "black and white" view of the war.
 She also stated that 2B's beauty was "purely superficial", a piece of "visual design trickery" that makes the player believe she is different from her "ugly", "expendable" Machine counterparts.
-Kimberley Ballard of PC Gamer described 2B as a "draped and ruffled china doll", also noting her outfit's connection to fetish wear due to its prevalence of "blindfolds, collars and black materials".
+Kimberley Ballard of PC Gamer described 2B as a "draped and ruffled china doll", also noting her outfit's connection to fetish wear due to the "prevalence of blindfolds, collars and black materials".
 She called the androids of YoRHa fetish objects themselves, "created by humans not just to reclaim the Earth but also a kind of dominance," while also noting that her blindfold indicated the androids' total trust in their superiors.

 2B's role in Nier: Automata Ver1.1a was praised for its fresh dynamic between 2B and 9S, the player's perspective constantly changing between them.
 Meanwhile, her inclusion in Soulcalibur was criticized by Kotaku for being a poor stylistic fit for the game's roster of characters.
 Polygon's Julia Lee noted the popularity of 2B's outfit as a Final Fantasy XIV in-game item.